tomaszj/lexplore.vim/README.md

+# Lexplore

-# lexplore - simple project explorer layout for netrw
+Simple project explorer layout for netrw.

 ## About